tyabus/hlsdk-xash3d-mp/README.md

 See below if you want to build the GoldSource compatible libraries.

 See below, if CMake is not suitable for you:

-### Windows

-#### Using msvc

-We use compilers provided with Microsoft Visual Studio 6.
-There're `compile.bat` scripts in both `cl_dll` and `dlls` directories.
-Before running any of those files you must define `MSVCDir` variable which is the path to your msvc installation.

-    set MSVCDir=C:\Program Files\Microsoft Visual Studio
-    compile.bat

-These scripts also can be ran via wine:

-    MSVCDir="z:\home\$USER\.wine\drive_c\Program Files\Microsoft Visual Studio" wine cmd /c compile.bat

-The libraries built this way are always GoldSource compatible.

-There're dsp projects for Visual Studio 6 in `cl_dll` and `dlls` directories, but we don't keep them up-to-date.
-You're free to adapt them for yourself and try to import into the newer Visual Studio versions.
 ### Linux

     (cd dlls && make)